The Best States for Psychologists

 - Projected Employment Change from 2020-2030: 10.5%

-- Percentage of Health Care Professional Need Met: 17.9%
+- Percentage of Mental Health Professional Need Met: 17.9%

 Psychologists’ Salaries by State

 The median annual clinical and counseling psychologist salary by state ranges from $130,700 on the high end to $48,780 on the low end.
-With location playing a major role in salaries, prospective psychologists need to factor in their location when researching earning potential.
+Because location plays a major role in salaries, prospective psychologists should factor in their location when researching earning potential.

-In addition to varying by state, psychologist salaries also vary by metro area.
-The top-paying metro areas for clinical and counseling psychologists include Waterbury, Connecticut; San Luis Obispo-Paso Robles-Arroyo Grande, California; and San Jose, California, according to May 2023 BLS data.
+Psychologist salaries also vary by metro area.
+The top-paying areas for clinical and counseling psychologists include the Bay Area in California; La Crosse, Wisconsin; and Salem, Oregon, according to the Bureau of Labor Statistics (BLS).

 Median Annual Salary for Clinical and Counseling Psychologists, by State